Considerations for Planting into Dry Conditions

 Corn needs to absorb 35% of its weight in moisture to complete the imbibition (water uptake) phase of germination.
 When adequate soil moisture is available, this typically occurs within 48 hours.
 Soybean needs to absorb 50% of its weight in moisture to complete the imbibition process.
 When adequate soil moisture is available, recent research has shown imbibition can occur anywhere from eight to 24 hours.
 Once imbibition has occurred, soybean seeds enter an osmotic phase and are quite tolerant of soil temps as low as 35-40°F, although extended low soil temperatures can be expected to lengthen the germination to emergence timeframe.

-In general, we’d recommend planting into soil temperatures as close to 50°F as possible and when the forecast is calling for warm temperatures the next few days, as that would also help increase the soil temperature.
+In general, we’d recommend planting into soil temperatures as close to 50°F as possible and when the forecast is calling for warm air temperatures the next few days, as that would also help increase the soil temperature.
 Avoid planting prior to a cold snap (cold rain/snow) within eight to 24 hours for soybean and 48 hours for corn.
 You can take soil temperatures using a thermometer or you can view soil temperatures on CropWatch.
-Also be aware that soil moisture can help buffer soil temperatures, reducing larger swings.
+Also be aware that soil moisture can help buffer soil temperatures, reducing larger swings, whereas dryer soils can cool down much quicker.
+If soil temperature can compromise emergence, why do we keep pushing early planting, especially for soybean?
+It is because of the yield advantage shown in the following article: Retrospective analysis of Nebraska corn and soybean planting progress (1980-2022)

-Ensuring a good soil-seed contact is key to emergence success.
+Ensuring good soil-seed contact is key to emergence success.
 When seeds fall into an air pocket or rows are not well closed, the imbibition phase can be interrupted or never occur.
-Digging up some seeds when starting planting to check for proper soil-seed contact and moisture around the seed and regulating the planter accordingly is advised.
+We advise digging up some seeds during planting to check for proper seed-soil contact, moisture around the seed, and adjusting the planter as needed.

 Uniform emergence is more important for corn than soybean.
 Because of this, Rob Nielsen, emeritus extension agronomist at Purdue shares, “When seedbed conditions are dry, make sure you choose a seeding depth that ensures uniformly adequate soil moisture for (corn) germination and emergence.
-Even though a 1.5- to two-inch seeding depth is a good choice for many conditions, do not hesitate to increase seeding depth to 2.5 or three inches if that is the depth where uniform soil moisture is located.”
+Even though a 1.5- to 2-inch seeding depth is a good choice for many conditions, do not hesitate to increase seeding depth to 2.5 or 3 inches if that is the depth where uniform soil moisture is located.”
+We did have growers planting down to 3.5” in Nebraska in 2023 and 2024 to get even depth to moisture and the corn still came up.
 When it comes to soybean, we wouldn’t recommend planting much deeper than 2.5 inches.

-For soybean, our recommendation after 17 years of on-farm research studies (2006-2023) in heavier textured soils and 30-inch rows continues to be: plant 120,000 seeds/acre, aim for a final plant stand of 100,000 plants/acre and you’ll save money without reducing yields.
-If that’s too scary, try reducing your rate to 140,000 seeds/acre or try testing it for yourself via on-farm research!
+For soybean, our recommendation after 18 years of on-farm research studies (2006-2024) in heavier textured soils and 30-inch rows continues to be: plant 120,000 seeds/acre, aim for a final plant stand of 100,000 plants/acre and you’ll save money without reducing yields.
+If that’s too scary, try reducing your rate to 140,000 seeds/acre or try testing it for yourself via on-farm research.

 Herbicide Considerations